stepanataccolade/docsv2/sources/int_notifications.md

 1. From your Shippable dashboard, click on the gear icon for Account Settings in your top navigation bar and then click on the `Integrations` tab.
 Click on 'Add Integration'
 2. **Integration type:** In the dropdown, select `IRC`
-3. 3. **Integration Name:** Use a distinctive name that's easy to recall.
+3. **Integration Name:** Use a distinctive name that's easy to recall.
 Example: `manishas-irc-shippable`
 4. Enter your channel key and if applicable, username and password.
 5. Click `Save`

 You have now configured your private IRC integration and can use this to send notifications during your CI and Deploy workflows.

+## Email notifications

+Build Emails are always sent through our Shippable account and are configured through shippable.yml.
+At this time, you cannot customize the domain emails are sent from at this time.
+To request this enhancement, please contact [customer support](mailto:support@shippable.com)

+You can, however, add an Email account integration to receive notifications for monitored images in Lighthouse.
+To do this,

+1. From your Shippable dashboard, click on the gear icon for Account Settings in your top navigation bar and then click on the `Integrations` tab.
+Click on 'Add Integration'
+2. **Integration type:** In the dropdown, select `Email`
+3. **Integration Name:** Use a distinctive name that's easy to recall.
+Example: `manishas-email-lhs`
+5. Enter your email address: `janedoe@shippable.com`
+6. Click on `Save`